Harsh188/GSoC-RedHenLab-MTVSS-2022/README.md

 <img src="docs/images/pretrainedResNet50V2_LossPlots.svg" width=400 height=400>

-Finally the clustering stage which infact has been the hardest stage to evaluate due to it's unsupervised nature.
-One of the most popular metricis to calculate the goodness of a clustering technique is the Silhouette Coefficient.
-This is one of the metrics used in evaluating the RNN-DBSCAN which I utilized.
-The Silhouette Coefficient was approximately 0.3 which is significantly low and indicates that the distance between the clusters is not significant.
-Since the clusters were computed on a small subset, it is highly likely that the mp4 files used for clustering didn't have a lot of overlapping shows.
-Since this coefficient score isn't indiciative of what exactly is going wrong, I proceeded to gather common statistical measures such as mean median mode and standard deviation.

-The following table depicts the accuracy for the stages in the first phase of the pipeline:
+**The following table depicts the accuracy for the stages in the first phase of the pipeline:**

 | Stage       | Accuracy    |
 | ----------- | ----------- |
 | Stage-1 - Music Segmentation      | 90.5%       |
 | Stage-2 - Image Classification    | 93-95%      |

+Finally, the clustering stage, which in fact has been the hardest stage to evaluate due to its unsupervised nature.
+One of the most popular metrics to calculate the goodness of a clustering technique is the Silhouette coefficient.
+The results from the Silhouette coefficient metric were significantly low when evaluating the RNN-DBSCAN algorithm.
+The table below shows the results for various `N` neighbors used.
+By theory, low Silhouette coefficient scores indicate that the distance between the clusters is not significant.
+However, computing the standard statistical measures such as mean, median, mode, standard deviation and performing a visual cluster analysis paints a different picture on the performance of RNN-DBSCAN.

+As Frankie noted in our of our meetings, relying on one metric doesn't provide a holistic understanding of what the algorithm is doing.
+This is especially evident in unsupervised algorithms where there is no "True" label to test the performance on.
+As observed in the table below, on average the median and mode of the clusters contain `five features` in each cluster.
+Since I extract exactly five keyframe images from each timestamp it makes sense that there are clusters with five images each.

-The following table lists out the various metrics used to measure performance of the clustering algorithm:
+**The following table lists out the various metrics used to measure performance of the clustering algorithm:**

 | Stage       | Silhouette Coefficient    | N Neighbors | Mean | Median | Mode | Standard Deviation |
 | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- | ----------- |